pos00134/drone/README.md

 * you’ll see a box asking to register Unreal Engine file types.
 You want to select “Yes”.

+* Need to turn off 'Use Less CPU when in Background' option at Edit - Editor preferences - General - Performance

 ## 3. Install AirSim

 ```